TriticeaeToolbox/PHGv2/visualization/README.md

 2. DivBrowse

-DivBrowse

 DivBrowse is a new tool designed to visualize very large VCF files.
+It uses Zarr compression so it can quickly retrieve both subset of accessions and specific locations from large VCF

 3. rPHG, Shiny Server